leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: nyctalopia-condition_symptoms_signs-retina
 - What is night blindness?
+- I cannot drive at night
+- Cant see at night
 - Why do I have difficulty seeing at night?
 - I do not dare to go to dark places like movie theatres because I cannot see well, do I have night blindness?
 - I cannot recognise faces in the dark, do I have night blindness?
 - Can I drive if I have night blindness?
 - What is night blindness?
+- I cannot drive at night
+- Cant see at night
 - Will I be totally blind in the dark if I have night blindness?
 - Will night blindness affect my normal vision?
 - Is poor vision in dark places a sign of night blindness?